 Director Iara Lee

-At the onset of the Iraq war in 2003, Iara, eager to understand the conflict better, decided to travel and live in the MENA region (Middle East & North Africa).
-While residing in Lebanon in 2006, Iara experienced firsthand the 34-day Israeli bombardment of that country.
-Since then, moved by that experience, she has dedicated herself to the pursuit of a just peace in the region, and is an enthusiastic supporter of those initiatives which strengthen adherence to international law in enforcing human rights.
+At the onset of the Iraq war in 2003, Iara decided to travel and live in the MENA region (Middle East & North Africa) in order to understand the conflict better.
+While residing in Lebanon in 2006, she experienced firsthand the 34-day Israeli bombardment of that country.
+Moved by that experience, she has since dedicated herself to the pursuit of a just peace in the region, and she is an enthusiastic supporter of those initiatives which strengthen adherence to international law in enforcing human rights.
 In 2008 Iara lived in Iran and supported a number of cultural exchange projects between that country and the West with the goal of promoting arts & culture for global solidarity.

-Iara is a member of the International Council of Advisors of National Geographic Society, long time supporter of Greenpeace International, Amnesty International, as well as a trustee to the Pyongyang University of Science and Technology (PUST), North Korea's first and only university whose faculty is composed of international professors.
-Moreover, through the Cultures Of Resistance Network foundation, she supports dozens of grassroot groups around the world.
-To learn more about Iara's initiatives as an activist and the groups she supports, check out the Cultures of Resistance Network website.
+Iara is a member of the International Council of Advisors of the National Geographic Society, a long-time supporter of Greenpeace and Amnesty International, and a trustee to the Pyongyang University of Science and Technology (PUST), North Korea's first and only university whose faculty is composed of international professors.
+Moreover, through the Cultures Of Resistance Network foundation, she supports dozens of grassroots groups around the world.

 People in the Film